Babinaroot/BUSINESS-PROCESS-AUTOMATION-PLATFORM/README.md

 ---

-## Why FlowForge
+## Why Business Process Automation Platform

 Most teams end up scattering business logic across cron jobs, if/else chains, and ad-hoc status columns.
-FlowForge centralizes that logic into versioned, auditable process definitions — so a "process" (an approval chain, a claims pipeline, an employee onboarding flow) is a first-class object you can design, test, deploy, and monitor like code.
+Business process automation platform centralizes that logic into versioned, auditable process definitions — so a "process" (an approval chain, a claims pipeline, an employee onboarding flow) is a first-class object you can design, test, deploy, and monitor like code.

 ## Key Features